wix-incubator/wix-rest-docs/all/guides/wix-groups/docs/Flow.md

 1. Call [List Group Members](https://dev.wix.com/docs/rest/crm/community/groups/members/list-group-members) to get all members of a group.
 2. From the response, collect the site member IDs.
 3. Call [Query Members](https://dev.wix.com/docs/rest/crm/members-contacts/members/members/query-members), with the site member IDs you collected, to get their email addresses.
-4. Call [Query Email Subscriptions](https://dev.wix.com/docs/rest/crm/communication/email-subscriptions/query-email-subscriptions) to confirm that the members have agreed to receive emails from the Wix user.
+4. Call [Query Email Subscriptions](https://dev.wix.com/docs/rest/crm/communication/email-subscriptions/query-email-subscriptions) to confirm that the members have agreed to receive emails.
 5. Prepare and send the automated emails.

 ## Provide analytical reports